NEDERLANDS // ENGLISH

 What is Tobu Zoo?

-Tokyo is one of Asia’s rollercoaster capitals.
+Tokyo is one of Asia’s roller coaster capitals.
 You’ll find loads of amusement parks throughout the city.
 Of course, the theme parks at Tokyo Disney Resort are the most famous, but there are a lot of medium-sized parks as well.
 And here’s the good news: almost every park in Japan can be reached easily by train.
 One of those parks is Tobu Zoo, which lies about 50 kilometers north of the city centre.
 This is (as you may have guessed already) a zoo.
 Or actually… it’s mostly a zoo.
-The park is divided in two seperate sections.
+The park is divided in two separate sections.
 The first section is dedicated to animals.
 Unfortunately, this zoo offers a less immersive experience than most European wildlife parks.
 Tobu Zoo looks old and the exhibits are rather simple.
 The second part of the park, however, is more interesting.
 Tobu Zoo also offers a section dedicated to classic amusement park rides.
 Most of the rides are family-friendly and there’s hardly any theming, but the overall atmosphere is nice.

 Do they have roller coasters?